20 Best sticker fonts for eye-catching decals (2026)

 3. Undergrad Exscribed Bold

-Reminiscent of a university or a varsity team font, this font style is highly versatile and great to use as a car decal font or for laptops, phone covers, water bottles, and all kinds of vinyl stickers.
+Undergrad Exscribed Bold is perfect if you feel nostalgic about your university days, or if you are still there and want to represent your school.
+The varsity-team look is versatile and works well as a car decal font or on laptops, phone covers, water bottles, and all kinds of vinyl stickers.

 4. Okie Doko